 1. Overall supervision of student accommodation rests with the Student Plus Directorate.

 2. The University’s Conduct Regulations apply to all Queen’s students regardless of where they choose to reside.
-Information relating to conduct and discipline specific to University residences is available in the Conditions of Occupancy and in the booklet ‘Living in Accommodation 2017-18’, (available from the Queen’s Accommodation Office, Queen’s University, Elms Village, 78 Malone Road, Belfast BT9 5BW) and on the Accommodation website.
+Information relating to conduct and discipline specific to University residences is available in the Conditions of Occupancy and in the booklet ‘Living in Accommodation 2018-19’, (available from the Queen’s Accommodation Office, Queen’s University, Elms BT9, 78 Malone Road, Belfast BT9 5BW) and on the Accommodation website.

 3. Students residing in the private sector are invited to refer difficulties which may arise in connection with their accommodation to Advice SU.

-1. Students or prospective students may be required to have a medical examination carried out by an Occupational Health Nurse or an Occupational Health Physician prior to the commencement of study or at any time thereafter.
+1. Students or prospective students may be required to have a health assessment carried out by an Occupational Health Nurse or an Occupational Health Physician prior to the commencement of study or at any time thereafter.

 3. Students who, because of their study programme, are required to complete an Occupational Health assessment, will complete that assessment prior to the commencement of study or as soon as possible thereafter.

-Further information may be obtained from the Senior Medical Officer, University Occupational Health and Safety Service, 1st Floor, 5 Lennoxvale, Belfast BT9 5BY.
+Further information may be obtained from the University Occupational Health Service, 1st Floor, 5 Lennoxvale, Belfast BT9 5BY.
 Email: firstname.lastname@example.org

 It should be noted that the University now has Guidelines on Fitness to Continue in Study on the Grounds of Health and/or Safety.